gem-pasteur/macsylib/doc/source/user_guide/FAQ.rst

 How to report an issue?
 -----------------------

-If you encounter a problem while running MacSyFinder, please submit an issue on the dedicated page of the `GitHub project <https://github.com/gem-pasteur/macsyfinder/issues>`_
+If you encounter a problem while running MacSyLib, please submit an issue on the dedicated page of the `GitHub project <https://github.com/gem-pasteur/macsylib/issues>`_

 To ensure we have all elements to help, please provide: